debezium/debezium-design-documents/DDD-36.md

 If a transaction has not been seen previously, Debezium iterates all events, and dispatches them.
 If a transaction was mid-dispatch when the connector restarted, the algorithm uses the current `txId` and `txSeq` to dispatch only the portion of the transaction not sent previously.

-In the new multithreaded model, things remain quite similar.
+In the multi-threaded model, the approach remains similar.
-The reader thread (Thread 1) resumes reading from the `scn` value in the offsets.
+Thread 1 resumes reading from the `scn` value in the offsets.
-The thread records the current queue offset/index where it starts, and reprimes the queue just like the old approach reprimed the transaction buffer.
+It records the current queue offset/index where it starts, and reprimes the queue just as the old approach reprimed the transaction buffer.

-Ideally, it would be even better if we tracked per-event position, like XStream, which would allow the re-prime to be more efficient, only appending rows we had not previously seen, even for in-flight transactions.
+Tracking per-event position as XStream does would allow the re-prime to be more efficient, appending only rows not previously seen, even for in-flight transactions.
-This would use the [last written high watermark](#last-written-high-watermark), to compare an event's position before it's appended to the queue, e.g.:
+This would use the [last written high watermark](#last-written-high-watermark) to compare an event's position before it is appended to the queue, e.g.:

 ```java
 if (logMinerEventRow.getPosition() > lastWrittenWatermark) {